Post

 docker push <dockerhub_username>/<repository_name>[:TAG]

-You can confirm that it has been pushed successfully as shown below at https://hub.docker.com/.
+You can verify that it was pushed successfully at https://hub.docker.com/ as shown below.

 Docker Hub Screenshot

-The image completed through the previous process has been made public in the yunseokim/dl-env public repository on Docker Hub, and anyone can use it freely.
+The image completed through the above process has been made public in the yunseokim/dl-env public repository on Docker Hub, and anyone can use it freely.

-To pull the image, you just need to change the push part to pull in the command used earlier for pushing.
+To pull the image, just change the push part to pull in the command you used earlier for pushing.

 This post is licensed under CC BY-NC 4.0 by the author.